Hassanmohsini/Hassanmohsini/README.md

 # 👋 Hi, I’m Abdul Hassan Mohsini.

 - 👀 I’m interested in coding and web development.
-- 🌱 I recently finished a one-year web development program at the Digital Career Institute (DCI).
+- 🌱 I recently finished a one-year web development program at the Digital Career Institute (DCI). [in LinkedIn](www.linkedin.com/in/abdul-hassan-mohsini-1a234b100).

 ###  Get to know more about me
 ```javaScript